 The TMS payment plan enables participants to make regularly scheduled monthly payments.
-The payment plan allows for all or a portion of University costs to be paid in ten (10) monthly payments without interest.
+The payment plan allows for all or a portion of University costs to be paid in ten monthly payments without interest.

-To join this convenient payment plan today, contact TMS at 1-800-343-0911 with questions or log onto: afford.com/millersville and select Millersville University to enroll.
+To join this convenient payment plan today, contact TMS at 1-800-343-0911 with questions or log onto millersville.afford.com and select Millersville University to enroll.